presleyreverdito/robot-reach-map-tutorial/README.md

 alt="Rviz opened with robot"
 style="float: left; margin-right: 10px;" />

-The robot are in wrong pose?
+Is the robot in wrong pose?
 Calm down, Do you remeber that window that open in the same time as rviz?
 There you can change the pose of robot.

 <img src="https://github.com/presleyreverdito/tutorial-images/blob/main/Screenshot%20from%202020-11-10%2008-52-34.png"
 alt="Rviz opened with robot"